walcht/CGNvim/README.md

-In case you get ```System.IO.IOException: The configured user limit (128) on the number of inotify instances has been reached.``` in the LSP log (accessible in the filesystem at ```:lua =require('vim.lsp.log').get_filename()```) then you have to increase the maximum number of filedescriptors that can be opened by a process:
+In case you get ```System.IO.IOException: The configured user limit (128) on the number of inotify instances has been reached.``` in the LSP log (accessible in the filesystem at ```:lua =require('vim.lsp.log').get_filename()```) then you have to increase the maximum number of file descriptors that can be opened by a process:

 ```bash